mlyczko/m3uify/README.md

 - Serves your reordered, filtered playlist at a secret token URL: `http://localhost:6767/<token>`
 - Disabled groups and disabled channels are excluded from the served M3U automatically
+- **EPG Sources** — add one or more EPG XML URLs from the sidebar; they are written into the `#EXTM3U` header as `url-tvg` so your IPTV player picks them up automatically; each URL can be removed individually
 - Token stored in `./data/config.json`; regenerate at any time from the UI (old URL stops working immediately)
 - **⬇ Download M3U** — download the current modified playlist as a `.m3u` file